 Aside from the standard rooms, there are other types as well.
 There are also concierge rooms on the private 7th floor.
-Guests booking these rooms also receive the services of a private concierge, even before the trip, and a food and drink spread throughout the day.
-There are honeymoon suites complete with king size bed and large marble tub.
+Guests booking these rooms also receive the services of a private concierge, even before the trip, and food and drink spread throughout the day.
+There are honeymoon suites complete with a king-size bed and large marble tub.
 There are also junior suites, which sleep six, although I’m not sure for how long.
 We tried this with five once, and it was rather pricey for not nearly as much room.
 Although if we could, we would book it with fewer people and have the luxury of a separate sitting room.
-For the truly luxurious stay, there are are Yosemite and Yellowstone suites.
+For a truly luxurious stay, there are Yosemite and Yellowstone suites.

 This is, of course, a deluxe hotel.
 And from the amenities listed, it is easy to see why.
 The standard rooms, though, are a bit smaller than those in other resorts of the same category (with the exception of Animal Kingdom Lodge, which is the same).
 The price, however, is correspondingly lower.
 So guests who don’t mind a bit of a smaller room (i.e. there is no separate sitting area or day bed), but want the other amenities will find this a much more affordable resort.

 Adjacent to the Lodge itself is the building housing the Disney Vacation Club villas.
-There are studio, one and two bedroom villas found here.
-Although this is part of DVC, guest can also reserve these rooms for cash either from Disney or by renting points from a member (although the details of this are beyond the scope of this article).
-This building, which was actually built after the Lodge, is supposed to look older, and the story goes that this was the building where the workers who build the lodge lived (like I said, there is theming everywhere).
+There are studio, one and two-bedroom villas found here.
+Although this is part of DVC, guests can also reserve these rooms for cash either from Disney or by renting points from a member (although the details of this are beyond the scope of this article).
+This building, which was actually built after the Lodge, is supposed to look older, and the story goes that this was the building where the workers who build the lodge lived (as I said, there is theming everywhere).
 Also in this building is Sturdy Branches, the health club for both DVC members and Lodge guests.